 “It has a great track record of growth and investing behind that growth and we are continuing that here and now with $275 million going into multiple projects in South Australia.

 “The government here has facilitated decision making in a way that makes it quite easy to do business here.

-“In particular, Investment Attraction South Australia has provided us with a single focal point, someone who could help us manage our way through planning issues or local or State Government matters.
+“In particular, providing a single focal point, someone who could help us manage our way through planning issues or local or State Government matters.

 “We’re growing jobs here in South Australia.
 Those jobs include food processing and we’re finding that people with a strong manufacturing background, whether it be from the car industries or some other industry, fit really well and help to lift and improve the approach that we take to our own operations.